schlopp96/VBP/README.md

 ## Usage

-- Make sure you **do not** have Vortex, Thunderstore, or any other modding tools running, and that you are done with any modding processes.
+- Make sure you **do not** have **Vortex**, **Thunderstore**, or any other modding tools running, and that you are done with any modding processes.

 - Each time your modding tool is opened to edit Valheim, your files will be downgraded again, so **I highly recommend running this script every time before playing!**

-1. Open the script, which can be found inside the downloaded folder here: `~/VBPatcher/main.py`.
+1. Open the application, which can be run within a terminal using the following command:

+   - **`> start_vbp`**
+   - You can also run **VBP** from the main program file:
+   - `~/VBPatcher/main.py`.

-2. Once the script is run, you will be prompted to choose whether to install the latest available build, the latest available stable version of BepInEx patch, or _both_ to ensure the latest possible build available.
-You may also choose to check for new BepInEx patch releases.
+2. Once the script is run, you will be presented with an option menu, allowing you to choose whether to:

+   - Patch **BepInEx** to the latest developmental/experimental "bleeding-edge" build
+   - Patch **BepInEx** to the latest stable release
+   - Patch **BepInEx** first with the latest stable release, and **then** with the latest experimental build to ensure a safe installation
+   - Check to ensure required patch-files are present and ready to be deployed (is also done at start of program, but I decided to leave this option in for now)
+   - Check for and download new releases/builds of **BepInEx** _**(COMING SOON!)**_

 3. Once an option is chosen, you will then be asked to confirm that the correct option/location is chosen.

-4. For example, once the option to apply a patch is confirmed, the script will begin patching the appropriate files immediately, and should finish in seconds.
+   - For example, once the option to apply a patch is confirmed, the script will begin patching the appropriate files immediately, and should finish in seconds.

-5. Upon successful patching, the script will ask the user if they'd like to open the game, or simply exit the patcher.
+4. Upon successful patching, the script will ask the user if they'd like to start **Valheim**, or simply exit the patcher.

-6. If you choose to run the game, the patcher will automatically close itself after running the game's executable.
+5. If you choose to run the game, the patcher will automatically close itself after running the game's executable.

-7. If you choose to NOT run the game, the patcher will then close itself.
+6. If you choose to **NOT** run the game, the patcher simply closes itself.

-- Works with both Vulkan and the default graphics API.

 - **_NOTE:_**